koepalex/performance_talk_2015/README.md

-# performance_talk_2015
+# performance talk 2015
-a brief overview about performance with .NET applications
+a brief overview of performance within .NET applications